Geometry-Aware Scene Configurations for Novel View Synthesis: Experiments

-\paragraph{Dataset} We evaluate our framework using two recent indoor scene datasets.
+We evaluate our framework using two recent indoor scene datasets.
 (1) ScanNet++ \cite{scannetpp} includes high-quality training and test image datasets with camera poses.
+We use images captured from DSLR cameras and undistorted them using the OpenCV python package~\cite{opencv}.
+Test sets are predefined and include both interpolation and extrapolation settings.
+We selected six scenes for evaluation: [\textsc{785e7504b9, ef69d58016, bb87c292ad, 0d2ee665be, e91722b5a3, 281ba69af1}].
 (2) The Zip-NeRF dataset \cite{zip-nerf} comprises large-scale indoor and outdoor scenes with camera poses sampled from trajectories.
-See the supplementary material for dataset details.

-\paragraph{Baselines} We first include baselines that model 3D scenes and achieve novel view synthesis.
-(1) MonoSDF \cite{monosdf,SDFStudio} is a neural implicit surface reconstruction model trained using RGB, depth, and normal.
-(2) NeRFacto \cite{nerfstudio} combines hash encoding from Instant-NGP \cite{instant-ngp} and proposal sampling introduced in MipNeRF-360 \cite{mip-nerf360}.
-For Zip-NeRF dataset, NeRFacto-big and NeRFacto-huge models were also tested with larger model capacity and training steps.
-(3) Depth-NeRFacto extends NeRFacto with depth supervision.
-We present results using SparseNeRF~\cite{sparsenerf} depth supervision which showed the best performance among the available options.
-(4) 3DGS \cite{3dgs} is a state-of-the-art explicit scene representation method.
-Gaussians are initialized from the same feature points that were used in Sec. \ref{subsec:method_geometric_regularization}.
-(5) FSGS~\cite{FSGS} is a recent version of 3DGS that includes depth regularization for sparse view inputs.

-We also compare our approach to several scalable scene representations designed for modeling large-scale scenes. \if 0 (6) Original NeLF-Pro \cite{nelf-pro} and (7) LocalRF \cite{localrf} are described in Sec.~\ref{subsec:method_basis_placement} and serve as vanilla implementations for our basis optimization.
-Since LocalRF requires a sequential input sequence, it can be evaluated only on Zip-NeRF datasets. \fi (6) Original NeLF-Pro \cite{nelf-pro} can be applied for both ScanNet++ and Zip-NeRF datasets, where the number of probe numbers and positions are tuned.
-(7) LocalRF \cite{localrf} uses multiple NeRF blocks for scene representation.
-Since LocalRF requires a sequential input sequence, it can be evaluated only on Zip-NeRF datasets.
-(8) Mega-NeRF \cite{mega-nerf} uses a regular grid of multiple NeRF blocks.
-We only model Zip-NeRF scenes using $4\times2$ blocks, as the room-scale scenes of ScanNet++ do not benefit significantly.
-(9) Hierarchical-3DGS~\cite{hierarchical_3dgs} is an extension of 3DGS to large-scale scenes.
-Depth regularization was used, and we conducted tests on both datasets.
-See the supplementary material for detailed configurations of our framework and baselines.
+We uniformly downsampled the dataset by a factor of 3, as the original contains extremely dense and redundant viewpoints, which substantially increase computational cost without providing proportional performance gains.
+Test views are taken from every eighth frame from the sampled sequences.
+Among the entire dataset, we evaluated four undistorted scenes: [\textsc{Berlin, NYC, Alameda, London}].